 Ontario Health Teams are being introduced by the Ontario Government to provide a new way of organizing and delivering care that is more connected to patients in their local communities.
 Under Ontario Health Teams, health care providers will work as one coordinated team for a more integrated and seamless delivery of care.

-The Niagara Ontario Health Team - Équipe Santé Ontario Niagara (NOHT-ESON), 44 healthcare, community support sector and social services across Niagara - which includes Primary Care Physicians, collectively submitted their Full Application on October 9th to the Ministry of Health in their next step in becoming a designated Ontario Health Team.
+The Niagara Ontario Health Team - Équipe Santé Ontario Niagara is comprised of 45 partners from a broad range of healthcare, community support sector and social services – which includes 80 Primary Care Physicians, as well as patients/clients, families and caregivers.

 Canadian Mental Health Association (CMHA) Niagara and Niagara Health consulted with hundreds of clients, their families and community partners to help guide their planning for the new shared location at 264 Welland Ave. in St. Catharines.
 CMHA and Niagara Health team members were also key to the planning, and both organizations applaud their teams for their input and preparation to help make the move a success.

 Programs provided in St. Catharines by CMHA Niagara and Niagara Health’s Adams Street Addiction Services opened to the community on Tuesday, April 16 at 264 Welland Ave.

 Partnering under one roof will improve care and better connect clients to mental health and addictions programs.
 It will also help them more easily navigate the system.
 The purposely renovated space is brighter and larger and will provide a safer environment and fully accessible programs and services.
 Niagara Health services moving to the new location are Men’s and Women’s Withdrawal Management (Detox), ABC (A Better Choice), the Out and About Methadone Clinic and Hepatitis C Satellite Clinic.